ibm-cloud-docs/vpc/bs_snapshots_restore.md

      1. In the **Optional configurations** section, the snapshot is preselected for you.
         - You can also apply a backup policy to the new volume if you want to.
 Click **Apply** to see available policies and plans.
         - Review the Attach to existing virtual server section.
-If you want to create a standalone volume, verify that the Do not attach box is checked.
-If you want to attach the volume to an instance, remove the check from the box and select an existing virtual serverfrom the table.
+If you want to create a stand-alone volume, verify that the Do not attach box is checked.
+If you want to attach the volume to an instance, remove the check from the box and select an existing virtual server from the table.

      1. In the **Profile** section, you can specify the performance profile of your volume, its performance limits, and capacity.
 Remember that the storage generation value of the snapshot must match the storage generation value of the volume profile select.
          - You can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) if your snapshot was created from a Generation 2 volume.
 Then, specify the capacity of your volume, the requested bandwidth limit, and the required IOPS.
 Volume size can range from 1 - 32,000 GB.
 You can specify IOPS in the range of 100 - 64,000.
 The throughput limit range is 1000-8192 Mbps.